patrocinio/cloud-private-bootcamp/Labs_development/Lab-Private-Docker-Registry-CJH.md

 ## Build a Docker Image <a name="buildanimage"></a>

-Make sure that you are in the HelloFromLiberty directory, and then run the Docker "build" command as shown in the following image:
+Make sure that you are in the HelloFromLiberty directory, and then run the Docker "build" command as shown in the following image.

+**Replace demoicp with the name of your namespace you created earlier this week**

 ![Build the HelloFromLiberty Docker Image](images/privateregistry/Private-Registry-04.png)

 The "-t" option in the above build command instructs Docker to add a "tag" to the image that it builds.
 The "." indicates that the Dockerfile to use to build the Docker image is located in the current directory.
 After the Docker image is successfully created, you do not see the resulting image in the current directory.
 Docker build stores the newly created Docker image in the "local" Docker repository.
 The "local" Docker repository is a repository that resides on the server on which you execute the Docker build command.

 After the build is complete, you can use the Docker "images" command to view the contents of the local Docker repository.

+**Replace demoicp with the name of your namespace you created earlier this week**

 ![Local Repository](images/privateregistry/Private-Registry-05.png)